Le Puy, Gironde: Economy

 The locality produces the famous Entre deux mers wine.

 Mill reservoirs can provide good fishing for roach, carp and pike.

 The region is well known for its cèpes (boletus mushroom).

 Geography

 The town lies in the Dropt basin which covers nearly 1500 km2 in Guyenne, from Quercy to the Bordelais.
 The river is an affluent of the right bank of the Gironde.

 The alluvial plain of the Dropt is characterized by boulbène (a soil composed of clay and sand) terraces, rising to foothills of molasse (chalky sandstone sedimentary deposits) with a few hillocks or the edges of chalky plateaus.

 History

 The town was a halting place on the pilgrimage to Santiago de Compostela.

 The Sisters of St. Joseph were founded in Le Puy in 1650 by Jesuit Priest Jean Pierre Medaille.

 The town lost 10 soldiers during World War I.

 Population

-Its inhabitants are known as Puylots.
+Its inhabitants are known as Puylots in French.